Skip to content

 =TEAMONE("Revenue", A4:A5, B2:C3, A2:A3,"AF")

-// No columns (argument #3 is skipped), hardcoded title element
+No columns (argument #3 is skipped), hardcoded context filter element 'Gross Revenue'

 =TEAMONE("Revenue", A4:A5, , 'Gross Revenue')